 A graduate of Dartmouth College, Graham holds a degree in English literature and creative writing.

-Gabe brings a strong writing background and passion for advocacy to his work at West End Strategy Team, representing clients committed to social change.
-He also collaborates to advance clients goals through creative messaging, dynamic media pitching, and hands-on communications support.
+Gabe, part of West End Strategy Team’s New York office, brings a strong writing background and passion for advocacy to his work at West End Strategy Team, representing clients committed to social change.
+He also collaborates to advance clients’ goals through creative messaging, dynamic media pitching, and hands-on communications support.

 Gabe generated and handled media turnout at Amnesty International’s Bringing Human Rights Home concert at the Barclays Center in New York and at the keynote address by Vice President Biden at J Street’s 2013 National Conference.
 He also helped to orchestrate media strategy for events such as the first one-on-one meeting between Pope Francis and a Jewish leader at the Vatican and the launch of Amnesty International’s groundbreaking report on U.S. drone strikes in Pakistan.

 Before joining West End Strategy Team, Gabe was an associate at Rabinowitz/Dorf Communications.
-Gabe holds a bachelor of arts degree in politics from Whitman College in Walla Walla, Wash.
+Gabe holds a bachelor of arts in politics from Whitman College in Walla Walla, Washington.